Claude Monet: Birth and childhood

-Claude Monet was born on 14 November 1840 on the fifth floor of 45 rue Laffitte, in the 9th arrondissement of Paris.
-He was the second son of Claude Adolphe Monet and Louise Justine Aubrée Monet, both of them second-generation Parisians.
-On 20 May 1841, he was baptised in the local paris church, Notre-Dame-de-Lorette, as Oscar-Claude, but his parents called him simply Oscar.
-Despite being baptised Catholic, Monet later became an atheist.
+Claude Monet was born on 14 November 1840, on the fifth floor of 45 rue Laffitte in the 9th arrondissement of Paris.
+He was the second son of Claude Adolphe Monet (1800–1871) and Louise Justine Aubrée Monet (1805–1857), both of them second-generation Parisians.
+On 20 May 1841, he was baptised in the local Paris church, Notre-Dame-de-Lorette, as Oscar-Claude, but his parents called him simply Oscar.
+Although baptised Catholic, Monet later became an atheist.
 In 1845, his family moved to Le Havre in Normandy.
 His father, a wholesale merchant, wanted him to go into the family's ship-chandling and grocery business, but Monet wanted to become an artist.
 His mother was a singer, and supported Monet's desire for a career in art.

 On 1 April 1851, he entered Le Havre secondary school of the arts.
-He was an apathetic student who, after showing skill in art from young age, began drawing caricatures and portraits of acquaintances at age 15 for money.
+He was an apathetic student who, after showing skill in art from a young age, began drawing caricatures and portraits of acquaintances at age 15 for money.
 He began his first drawing lessons from Jacques-François Ochard, a former student of Jacques-Louis David.
 In around 1858, he met fellow artist Eugène Boudin, who would encourage Monet to develop his techniques, teach him the "en plein air" (outdoor) techniques for painting and take Monet on painting excursions.
 Monet thought of Boudin as his master, whom "he owed everything to" for his later success.
 In 1857, his mother died.
 He lived with his father and aunt, Marie-Jeanne Lecadre; Lecadre would be a source of support for Monet in his early art career.

-Paris and Algeria

-From 1858 to 1860, Monet continued his studies in Paris, where he enrolled in Académie Suisse and met Camille Pissarro in 1859.
-He was called for military service and served under the Chasseurs d'Afrique (African Hunters), in Algeria, from 1861 to 1862.
-His time in Algeria had a powerful effect on Monet, who later said that the light and vivid colours of North Africa "contained the gem of my future researches".
-Illness forced his return to Le Havre, where he bought out his remaining service and met Johan Barthold Jongkind, who together with Boudin was an important mentor to Monet.